-Let’s look at several of the criteria to consider when choosing mutual funds in which to invest.
+There are a number of criteria to consider when choosing mutual funds in which to invest.

 An article in The Wall Street Journal (10-27-92) made the following statements regarding the performance of professional money managers: